mujtaba1-1/Horse-Race-Simulator/README.md

 # Horse Race Simulator

 The purpose of this project is to simulate horse races on different tracks and in different weather conditions.
-It contains the following features:

-1. Track Customisation (Including length, lanes, weather and shape)
-2. Horse Customisation (Including breed, colour and accessory)
-3. Real-time race simulation
-4. Horse Statistics shown at the end of each race

 ## Setup Instructions